- Home

 - Previous Projects

-Culture and Language, European-Jewish HistoryProject leaders: PD Dr. Anna-Dorothea Ludewig (MMZ), Dr. Lea Wohl von Haselberg (Filmuniversität Babelsberg Konrad Wolf) and Dr. Ulrike Schneider (Universität Potsdam).
+Culture and Language, European-Jewish HistoryPrincipal Investigators: PD Dr. Anna-Dorothea Ludewig (MMZ), Dr. Ulrike Schneider (University of Potsdam), and Dr. Lea Wohl von Haselberg (Film University Babelsberg KONRAD WOLF).

-The project is part of the DFG Priority Program 2357: Jewish Cultural Heritage.
+The project is part of the DFG Priority Programme 2357: Jewish Cultural Heritage.